-While your first order of post-accident business should be to receive any medical care you need, the next thing you should do is schedule a consultation with an attorney who can go over your legal options and what to expect from your claim.
+While your first order of post-accident business should be to receive any medical care you need, the next thing you should do is schedule a consultation with an attorney who can review your legal options and what to expect from your claim.

-You may or may not have to go to court for a car accident to recover compensation for your Fort Lauderdale wreck.
+You may or may not have to go to court to recover compensation for your Fort Lauderdale car wreck.
 Many injured drivers can recover damages without setting foot in a courtroom.
 Others see their case go to trial and might have to testify.

-Whether or not you have to go to court depends on a lot of variables.
-A few of the factors that may affect whether appearing in court for an accident in Fort Lauderdale, FL is necessary include:
+Whether or not you have to go to court depends on many variables.
+A few of the factors that may affect whether appearing in court for an accident in Fort Lauderdale, FL, is necessary include: